 The name speaks for itself.
 The first method starts by drawing the outline.
 You can use any shape that you want but for starters, I suggest re-creating this example.
 As you can see, I just created these two circles.

 Next, grab your watercolor brush and start blending inwards.
 Try to start blending as soon as you created the outline.
 The longer you wait, the more difficult it is to blend.

-In blending, leave some empty spaces for highlights this will create a glossy glazed look that we want to achieve for our donut painting.
+In blending, leave some empty spaces for highlights this will create a glossy glazed look that you want to achieve for your donut painting.